 The amount of cord handling should be kept to a minimum.
 There is no need to clean with an antiseptic.
-The nappy should be turned down to expose the cord stump to air as this had been shown to speed up the healing process.
-The cord clamp may be left on as this may help speed up the process of cord separation due to the increased weight.
-For more information see EoE Benchmarking Group Guideline for Umbilical Cord Care.
+The nappy should be turned down to expose the cord stump to air as this has been shown

 13. Audit